 Travel with your guide to Semuc Champey.
 A natural monument, Semuc Champey consists of a natural limestone bridge which passes over Cahabon River.
-Make your way to the top to the bridge and find a series of stepped, turquoise pools.
+Make your way to the top of the bridge and find a series of stepped, turquoise pools.
 Enjoy a refreshing swim in the clear waters and enjoy an afternoon along their banks.
 In the evening, transfer to Coban and overnight.

 Enjoy breakfast at your hotel before meeting your guide for a series of tours.
 Visit a local coffee farm, Chicoj Cooperative, and learn about the picking, drying, and roasting processes.
-Try some of the coffee after a cupping demonstration, then zipline over the coffee farm and the lake that supplies it with water.
+Try some of the coffee after a cupping demonstration, then zip line over the coffee farm and the lake that supplies it with water.
 Following your tour, drive to Vivero Verapaz, the largest orchid nursery in Central America.
 Featuring more than 600 orchid varieties and upwards of 35,000 flowers, Vivero Verapaz is a paradise of a garden.
 Take a guided walk through the nursery, and marvel at the various orchids.
-You will need a magnifying class to see the smallest one!
+You need a magnifying glass to see the smallest one!
 Also view and learn about the monja blanca (white nun), Guatemala's national flower.
 In the late afternoon, transfer to Livingston for your overnight.

-Transfer from your hotel for your tour of Rio Dulce.
-A lake and river system which has become a popular sailboat destination, Rio Dulce is spanned by one of the biggest bridges in Central America.
-On one side of the bridge, the town of Fronteras, commonly referred to as Rio Dulce, features a local vegetable market which attracts locals from the country.
+Transfer from your hotel for your tour of Rio Dulce, a lake and river system that has become a popular sailboat destination.
+Rio Dulce is spanned by one of the biggest bridges in Central America.
+On one side of the bridge, the town of Fronteras, commonly referred to as Rio Dulce, features a local vegetable market that attracts locals from the country.
 Explore the market and town, Ak'Tenamit, and Bird Island before transferring back to Guatemala City.
 Overnight.

 Total driving time: 3-4 hours.

 In the morning, transfer independently or take the hotel shuttle to the airport for your continued journeys.